Table of Contents

 Bert is feeling fabulous.
 He’s so much more active this last week than he has been in six months.
 He’s playing and doing his bunny hop all over the house.
 He’s eating ALL day long.
 He’s still only eating a bit at a time but he’s a grazer, always has been.
 He’ll eat ten times an hour.
 He seems to have gotten the hang of it again; he’s taking bigger bites and really crunching them now.
 Also he’s drinking almost every time he eats so we know he’s getting plenty of hydration.

 I wish he would eat his Eukanuba but he’s still turning his nose up at it.
 He doesn’t want anything to do with it so right now he’s on 9 lives crunchy.
 I wish we could get him on something that was a bit more nutritious but we’ll take anything at this point!
 In a few weeks I think we’ll add a few pieces of the Eukanuba and see how he does.

 I’ve been a little concerned that he’s not getting enough to eat but he doesn’t seem to be losing any weight and like I said he’s very active.
 We’ll find out for sure when we take him in and have him weighed.
 I don’t think he’ll ever big my big 17lb cat again, but really that’s okay.

-plan on taking him in on Friday (just short of two full weeks) to have
+We plan on taking him in on Friday (just short of two full weeks) to have his tube removed.

 I took a few pictures of him out on the porch this weekend loving the warmth and the sunlight.